cristyioan2000/YoloGestureDetection/README.md

-# The whole content of this repo (files && info) isn't revealed due an upcoming competition
+# The whole content of this repo (files && info) isn't revealed yet.
-# Come back after 25.05.2019 !
+# Come back after 5.07.2019 !
 # YoloGestureDetection

 ## This project contains a trained hand model for specific hand gestures and facial recognition.